stephtelolahy/WildWestOnline/README.md

 - New state can be set only by dispatching an action to store.
 - New state can be calculated only by reducer which is a pure function.
 - Store notifies subscribers by broadcasting a new state.
 - Each side-effect is implemented as asynchronous action.
-You can then easily enable or disable some features.

 ![](Docs/redux.png)